haibrands/cyberdog/README.md

 # How to use:

-- Cyberdog is meant to be easy and intuitive, utilizing built in Kali Linux scans to help the user
+- Cyberdog is easy and intuitive, utilizing built in Kali Linux scans to help the user

 - Go to the main directory of the repository and download the cyberdog.py file
 - Open a terminal and unzip the downloaded file